-Your JSON profile file (or files) should include a list of settings that define exactly what kinds of changes you want to apply to your PDF document.
+Your JSON profile file should include a list of settings that define exactly what kinds of changes you want to apply to your PDF document.

 The PDF Optimizer offers a lot of different methods to optimize of a PDF document.
 The options you select will depend on how you want to change your output PDF documents.

 Suppose you have a PDF document that is 18 MB and you want to make it smaller so that the file will be easier to distribute online.
-If you expect that your readers will be opening the file in a browser window, and it doesn’t matter if the photographs and diagrams in the document appear with a lower resolution, you could make the document smaller by compressing the images included in the file.
+If you expect that your readers will be opening the file in a browser window, and it doesn’t matter if the photographs and diagrams in the document appear with a lower resolution, you could make the document smaller by aggressively compressing the images included in the file.

 On the other hand, if you are working with a large PDF document that your customers are likely to want to print, but you want to make it smaller so that it downloads and prints more quickly, you probably want to leave the graphics alone.
 They will need to appear as sharp as possible.
 But you don’t need interactive content, like form fields, bookmarks, comments, or digital signatures.
 You can use PDF Optimizer to remove items from the PDF document that will not appear on paper.

 Considering building a PDF document that you intend for people to read on smart phones and other mobile devices.
 In this case you want to compress the document so that it opens as quickly as possible.
 So you would reduce the size of the images in this case as well, but given that the screens are a lot smaller than a laptop or desktop monitor, you can reduce the resolution of the images in the PDF document to be less than a PDF document that is intended for opening in a browser window.